 In April 2013 the Company invested in the Bridgeview townhouse project in Annandale, New South Wales.
-The project is located approximately 5km from the Sydney CBD and 300 metres from the Rozelle Bay light rail station.
+The project is located approximately five kilometres from the Sydney CBD and less than 100 metres from the Rozelle Bay light rail station.

-The project is expected to have an end value of around \$35 million from the sale of 23 townhouses, and be completed by early 2015.
+The project is expected to have an end value of around \$35 million from the sale of 23 townhouses, and be completed by late 2015.

-This was the Company's first investment outside of Western Australia and the project's returns in the short-term will add to those from any ongoing sales of the Company's Oceanique apartments.
+This was the Company's first investment outside of Western Australia, with returns expected to commence towards the end of 2015.